domenic/restify-oauth2/README.md

 * `tokenExpirationTime`: the value returned for the `expires_in` component of the response from the token endpoint.
   Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself and calling back with `false` from `authenticateToken` when the token expires.
 Defaults to `Infinity`.
+* `reqPropertyName`: the name of the request property that will hold the client/user data upon authorization.
+Defaults to `username` for `Client Credentials` scheme, and `clientId` for `Resource Owner Password Credentials` scheme

 ## What Does That Look Like?